hasura/graphql-engine/manual/project/create.rst

 .. code:: bash

+   # creates a directory called '<my-project-dir>'
+   # clones the Hasura project 'hasura/base' into it
-   $ hasura clone base my-project
+   $ hasura clone hasura/base <my-project-dir>

       Cloning project...
-      ✓ Project cloned directory=<base-dir>/my-project
+      ✓ Project cloned directory=<base-dir>/my-project-dir

-   # creates a directory called `my-project` and initializes an empty Hasura project

 You can clone any project from `hasura hub <https://hasura.io/hub>`_ and use that as a starting point for your new project.

-`hasura/hello-world <https://hasura.io/hub/project/hasura/hello-world>`_ is a good starter project that contains a few database migrations, some sample data and even a sample microservice to help learn about hasura features quickly.
+`hasura/hello-world <https://hasura.io/hub/project/hasura/hello-world>`_ is a good starter project that contains a few database migrations, some sample data and even a sample microservice to help learn about Hasura features quickly.

 .. note::